davidsilva/onyx-store-next-gen2/README.md

 # NextJS + TypeScript + Amplify Gen 2

-This repo accompanies this video and is mainly for reference: [Getting Started with NextJS and AWS Amplify Gen 2](https://youtu.be/1H6S5O4C6G8).
+This repo accompanies these videos and is mainly for reference: [Getting Started with NextJS and AWS Amplify Gen 2](https://youtube.com/playlist?list=PL7FXjzyGAf4WIUnktuJAGk5x7WhcHvQuP&si=b7Ost60CMWAN0DCF).

 What we have here is a demo app to show NextJS working with AWS Amplify Gen 2.
 It's the beginning of an app that will allow...